Vehicle tracking installation for businesses and fleets

 - Electrical tape

-Put simply, installing a vehicle tracking device will consist of connecting three wires within your vehicle to three separate wires within the tracker:
+Essentially, installing a hardwired vehicle tracking device involves connecting three wires with your vehicle to three separate wires within the tracker.

 |Connect this wire in your vehicle:||With this wire in your device:|

 |The 12V or 24V DC power source||The red wire|

 How to connect these wires

 The steps below assume you need to strip the wires in order to connect them, but whether you need to do this depends on the vehicle tracker in question.

 - Find the correct wire in your vehicle (for example, a 12V DC power source).

 - Remove about an inch of rubber insulation from a point in the wire that your tracker's wiring can reach easily.
 To do this:

 - Use your sharp knife to score two cuts width-wise around the surface of the rubber, about an inch apart.
 Be very careful not to damage the wiring beneath.